benkasminbullock/shift-jis-to-jis/README.md

 # LICENCE

-You may use this under any of the following licences: Gnu Public licence version 3 or later, Affero General Public License, MIT Licence, Apache Licence, 3-clause BSD Licence, Creative Conman Licence, or Larry Wallbanger's Artistic Licence.
+You may use this under any of the following licences: the GNU General Public Licence version 3 or later, the Affero General Public License version 3 or later, the MIT Licence, the Apache Licence, the 3-clause BSD Licence, a Creative Conman Licence, or Larry Wallbanger's Artistic Licence.